Trademark Litigation

 What are the Documents/compliances required for trademark litigation in India?

 In order to file a Trademark infringement/passing-off suit, the rules prescribed for commercial disputes under the Commercial Courts Act 2015 will be applicable.
 Accordingly, all relevant documents (including the details of the parties involved, trademark registration certificates, Legal proceeding certificates, financial statements etc.) need to be filed along with the claim at the time of filing of the suit.
-In nay case, additional documents can also be submitted to the Court within 30 days from the date of the filing of the suit.
+In any case, additional documents can also be submitted to the Court within 30 days from the date of the filing of the suit.
 It is also to be noted that if any documents which are not filed at this stage cannot be relied upon at a later stage unless the Court itself grants specific permission to this effect or sought for production of such documents.

 Regarding the compliances, the grant or refusal of a temporary injunction is essentially covered by three well-established principles in each case: